Gomezzzer/space-tourism-website/README.md

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the existing code style and provide clear descriptions of your changes.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify the code as per the terms of the license.